Cosmic-time quantum mechanics and the passage-of-time problem: Gap hyperboloid,

 It is intriguing that Wiener, in his MIT lectures on Brownian motion \cite{Wiener}, introduced the notion of a roughness of a curve (measuring straightness of a string $x(s)$ passing through a given sequence of holes) by \be \max \frac{x(s+\tau)-x(s)}{\tau^{1/4}}. \ee Wiener's `roughness' thus resembles a derivative of $x(\tau)$ but computed with respect to $t(\tau)$ and not just $\tau$ itself.
-Paraphrasing Wiener we could say that there is no virtue in one fourth, except this: it is characteristic of four-dimensional backgrounds.